The 2026 Motherland Conference at Cambridge University

 - The Creative Panel with myself (Norman Busigu).

-After showing excerpts from my two critically acclaimed Docu-Films “Ghana: Africa’s Exciting Entry Point?” and “Nigeria: Can Its Youth Shape Its Future?”, I used this as a springboard to discuss wider themes, including:
+After showing excerpts from my two critically acclaimed Docu-Films “Ghana: Africa’s Exciting Entry Point?” and “Nigeria: Can Its Youth Shape Its Future?”, I used this as a springboard to discuss broader themes, including:

 - The 2026 Grammys: Fela Kuti (the creator of Afrobeat) receiving a posthumous Grammy lifetime achievement award; the creation of the Best African Music Performance category.